wpeventmanager/wp-event-manager/readme.txt

 Fix- Issue related to corrupt images.
 Fix - Issue related to the creation of a single event template with a custom field.
 Fix - Issue related to the WooCommerce deactivation.
-Fix - Issue related to the Custom field type.
+Fix - Issue related to the Custom field type for events.
 Fix - Event listing issue with WordPress 5.6.
 Fix - Issue related to filtering events by event category.
-Fix - Date picker issue.
+Fix - Date picker issue for events.
 Fix - Issue related to the field editor reset.
-Fix - Issue related to the Elementor event listing and calendar element improvements.
+Fix - Issue related to the Elementor event listing and event calendar element improvements.
 Fix - Elementor Event Listing and calendar elements improvements.

 = [3.1.19] 23-12-2021 =